Harmful algal bloom: Causes

 It is sometimes unclear what causes specific HABs as their occurrence in some locations appears to be entirely natural, while in others they appear to be a result of human activities.
-Furthermore, there are many different species of algae that can form HABs, each with different environmental requirements for optimal growth.
+There are many different species of algae that can form HABs, each with different environmental requirements for optimal growth.
 The frequency and severity of HABs in some parts of the world have been linked to increased nutrient loading from human activities.
 In other areas, HABs are a predictable seasonal occurrence resulting from coastal upwelling, a natural result of the movement of certain ocean currents.

 The growth of marine phytoplankton (both non-toxic and toxic) is generally limited by the availability of nitrates and phosphates, which can be abundant in coastal upwelling zones as well as in agricultural run-off.
 The type of nitrates and phosphates available in the system are also a factor, since phytoplankton can grow at different rates depending on the relative abundance of these substances (e.g. ammonia, urea, nitrate ion).

 A variety of other nutrient sources can also play an important role in affecting algal bloom formation, including iron, silica or carbon.
 Coastal water pollution produced by humans (including iron fertilization) and systematic increase in sea water temperature have also been suggested as possible contributing factors in HABs.

 Among the causes of algal blooms are: